Going to the toilet on the trail

 The long drop

 Before we go ‘au naturel’ let’s look at the typical ‘deluxe’ options we have access to on a hike.
-In large parks and reserves, in particular on heavily used walks, you will often find flushing toilets on or near the trail heads or at the visitor centres.
-But once you move a bit further away from the park entry point you will often come across the well known Australian ‘long drop’.
+In large parks and reserves, in particular on heavily used trails, you will often find flushing toilets on or near the trailheads or at the visitor centres.
+But once you move a bit further away from the park entry point, you will come across the well known Australian ‘long drop’.
 While the technology varies these basic style toilets still let you sit down to do your business if you need.
 They usually don’t have a flush option and all the waste will end up falling into a large pit of some type hence the name ‘long drop’.

 Things to consider:

 • Close the lid when you’ve finished.
-If you leave the lid open you end up with flies in the waste material which can then proceed to land on you (eww)
+If you leave the lid open flies will end up in the waste material which can then proceed to land on you (eww)

 • The only waste that should go in this type of toilet (or any toilet for that matter) is human waste and toilet paper.
 Everything else should be packed out with you

-• Be very, very careful with your phone.
-I have heard many a story of people dropping their phones into bush toilets and then having to retrieve them (double eww).
+• Be very, very careful with your mobile phone.
+I have heard many stories about people dropping their phones into bush toilets and then having to retrieve them (double eww).

 Older style toilet facilities at Westermans Homestead in Namadgi National Park

-Still a ‘long drop’ but very flash all the same (Bibbulmun Track)
+Still a ‘long drop’ but very flash all the same on the Bibbulmun Track

 Au Naturel

-3. If you are hiking with others, leave your pack on the edge of the trail if you are going a reasonable distance away so that your hiking partner(s) who may be following you know where you are.
+3. If you’re hiking with others, leave your pack on the edge of the trail if you are going a reasonable distance away so that your hiking partner(s) who may be following you know where you are.

 Peeing

-Usually not something that we think about but again if you’ve never had to pee out bush there are a few considerations:
+Usually not something we think about but again if you’ve never had to pee out bush, there are a few considerations:

 1. If peeing standing up then pee downwind otherwise you will get wet.
 This is something that males learn very early on but if you are using a female urinary device like the Shewee then you will also learn very quickly about the impacts of wind